pgodessa/PeriSizer/README.md

 - Define input folder and output folder
 - New table with measurements - keeping original images names - is created

+# Notes

-<b>You must change the value "-0.4748858516878298" at line #28 corresponding to your own pixel size ratio
+<b>- You must change the value "-0.4748858516878298" at line #28 corresponding to your own pixel size ratio \
+<b>- Works with .tiff files